InstallComparePlatformAccordGitHub

 We choose models large enough to carry our entire ethical framework.

-CIRIS includes the complete Covenant and Comprehensive Guide in every single LLM call.
+CIRIS includes the complete Accord and Comprehensive Guide in every single LLM call.
 No compression, no summaries, no options.
 This means the agent never forgets its obligations—not even for a single token.
 That's why context window isn't a vanity metric for us: it's a direct extension of our commitment to transparency and accountability.

 Our Model Criteria